openharmony/docs/en/application-dev/graphics/drawing-guidelines.md

     float eX = aX - (len / 2.0);
     float eY = bY;

-    // Create a path object and use the APIs to draw a pentagram. cPath_ = OH_Drawing_PathCreate();
+    // Create a path object and use the APIs to construct a pentagram. cPath_ = OH_Drawing_PathCreate();
     // Specify the start point of the path.
     OH_Drawing_PathMoveTo(cPath_, aX, aY);